wecodemore/GitPHPHooks/README.md

 to your `composer.json` file.
 GitHub has a service hook added to this repo to auto-update whenever this repo is updated.
 The `^1.0` version number will bring you all patches without breaking anything.

+To add the repository to the dev-part of the stack in `composer.json`, the following command can be typed in the prompt (assuming composer is in your PATH or aliased ).

+    composer require --dev --prefer-dist -- wcm/git-php-hooks

+wcm/git-php-hooks suggests installing a library of pre made hooks and tasks, wcm/git-php-hooks-library .
+To add this with composer the following can be used:

+    composer require --dev --prefer-dist -- wcm/git-php-hooks-library